Galois theory of difference equations with periodic parameters

 is bijective and the above maps are inverses of each other.
 Moreover, $H$ is normal in $G$ if and only if the $\Sigma$-pseudofield $F := L^H$ is $G$-invariant. \end{theorem} \begin{proof} The map $\F \longrightarrow \Grp$ is well-defined by Proposition~\ref{prop:isomCG}.
 Propositions~\ref{prop:1} and~\ref{prop:2} imply that $L^H\subset L$ is a $\Sigma$-pseudofield.
 By Proposition~\ref{prop:Noetherian}, it is Noetherian and, by Proposition~\ref{prop:equivconditions}, it is separable.

 Let $F \in \F$.
-Then the extension $L$ over $F$ is separable and is a Picard-Vessiot pseudofield for equation~\eqref{eq:diffeq} considered over $F$.
+Then the extension $L$ over $F$ is separable and is a Picard--Vessiot pseudofield for equation~\eqref{eq:diffeq} considered over $F$.
 Moreover, $ F = F^{\Aut_\Sigma(L/F)} $ by Proposition~\ref{prop:LGK}.
 Conversely, let $H$ be a $\Sigma_1$-closed subgroup of $G$.
 Set $F = L^H$.
-Then $L$ is a Picard-Vessiot pseudofield for equation~\eqref{eq:diffeq} over $F$.
+Then $L$ is a Picard--Vessiot pseudofield for equation~\eqref{eq:diffeq} over $F$.
 By Proposition~\ref{prop:HG}, we have $H = \Aut_\Sigma(L/F)$.
 The equality

 implies the statement about normality. \end{proof}

 \begin{remark} The base pseudofield $K$ is a product of the fields, say $L\times\ldots\times L$.
 If the field $L$ is perfect, then for every pseudofields $F$ and $E$ containing $K$ the ring $F\otimes_K E$ is reduced.
 Indeed, let $e_0,\ldots,e_{t-1}$ be all indecomposable idempotents of $K$, then